 Queensland abortion law

 On October 17 2018 the Termination of Pregnancy Bill was passed in parliament, decriminalising abortion.
-The Bill will come into operation on 3 December 2018 and allow women to make an informed decision about the termination of a pregnancy in consultation with their healthcare provider.
+The Bill came into operation on 3 December 2018.
+This will allow women to make an informed decision about the termination of a pregnancy in consultation with their healthcare provider.
 It will also allow healthcare providers to deliver these services without fear of criminal proceedings.

 The Bill was the result of an independent review and investigation into modernising Queensland’s laws relating to the termination of pregnancy by the Queensland Law Reform Commission (QLRC).
 The review began in June 2017 and from the investigation, the QLRC provided a report and draft legislation based on its recommendations, to the Attorney-General on 30 June 2018.
 This was accepted by the Government, along with the 28 recommendations in the report.

 .
 The key points of the bill are below,

 - Abortion is now removed from the criminal code and will be available on request as a health service up until 22 weeks gestation.
 Thereafter the involved medical practitioner must consult another medical practitioner who also considers that, in all the circumstances, the termination should be performed.

 - A registered health practitioner with conscientious objection must disclose the objection to the person and refer on to a practitioner or service who, in the first belief, can provide the requested service and does not also have a conscientious objection.